JupyterPhysSciLab/JupyterPiDAQ/Development_Notes.md

        is the only problem change the version to end in `rc0` for release candidate and try it on the regular pypi.org as described below for releasing on PyPi.
+    1. After install test by running a jupyter notebook in the virtual environment.

 ### Releasing on PyPi